ForensicFlow/ForensicFlow/backend/ai_analysis/README_AGENT_FRAMEWORK.md

-# FlowBot AI Agent Framework Documentation
+# SpectraX AI Agent Framework Documentation

 ## Overview

-FlowBot has been upgraded from a simple Q&A chatbot to a sophisticated AI agent with:
+SpectraX has been upgraded from a simple Q&A chatbot to a sophisticated AI agent with:
 1. **Enhanced conversation memory** - Tracks context across 10+ exchanges
 2. **Tool-use capabilities** - Can generate graphs, timelines, and perform analyses
 3. **Reliable structured outputs** - Uses Gemini Function Calling API